-e-navigation is a Strategy developed by the International Maritime Organization (IMO) to bring about increased safety of navigation in commercial shipping through better organization of data on ships and on shore, and better data exchange and communication between ships and the ship and shore.
-A Strategy Implementation Plan for e-navigation was approved by IMO in November 2014.
+e-navigation is a global strategy developed by the International Maritime Organization (IMO) to facilitate digital, automatic and seamless exchange of information between ships and ship and shore. e-navigation will provide smarter, easier and more efficient communication for the maritime sector worldwide.
+A global Strategy Implementation Plan for e-navigation approved by IMO in November 2014.

 e-navigation is a concept intended to secure simplified and coordinated electronic handling of information onboard and ashore in order to: